syedmohiuddinzia/MatLabSimulationInterceptorUAV/README.md

 The simulation models a **3D interceptor UAV pursuing and intercepting a maneuvering target aircraft** using **Proportional Navigation (PPN)** guidance.
 The UAV initially flies directly toward the target and then smoothly transitions to PPN pursuit before attempting interception.

 ## 2. Simulation Parameters
+These parameters are defined directly in the simulation code.

 | Parameter               |             Value | Purpose                                                                                                          |
 | ----------------------- | ----------------: | ---------------------------------------------------------------------------------------------------------------- |